85 Sayings About Time

 13. At the eleventh hour

-An expression indicating that it is almost too late or that you are at last possible moment to do or change something.
+An expression indicating that it is almost too late, or that you are at the last possible moment to do, or to change something.

 Example sentence: "I didn't think we would get the project finished on schedule.
 It was a very close call, but thankfully we got it done at the eleventh hour."